Paul Nixon: Super Eight stage

 Lastly, England played the West Indies, in what was Brian Lara's last international match.
 He was run out for 18, but the hosts still went on to compile 300 with Chris Gayle, Devon Smith and Marlon Samuels all hitting half centuries.
 Nixon took one catch – Ramnaresh Sarwan off the bowling of Liam Plunkett.
 In reply, England had Michael Vaughan to thank for a good start, reaching 101 before losing a second wicket.
 However, a mid order collapse followed, as Paul Collingwood, Andrew Flintoff and Jamie Dalrymple all fell in quick succession.
-Nixon came to the crease with his side 189–6 and 112 runs still needed for victory.
+Nixon came to the crease with his team 189–6 and 112 runs still needed for victory.
 Nixon kept his score ticking along, whilst keeping his wicket intact.
 At the other end, Kevin Pietersen went on to record his second century of the competition, before being bowled by Jerome Taylor.
 The two had put on 80 together but 31 runs were still required.
 Liam Plunkett came and went, and with three more runs needed, Nixon himself was bowled by Dwayne Bravo.
 His 38 (off 39 deliveries, with four 4s) was a contribution which helped bring England to the cusp of victory.
-Playing in his first match of the competition, Stuart Broad hit the winning runs to secure a morale boosting win for his side.
+Playing in his first match of the competition, Stuart Broad hit the winning runs to secure a morale boosting win for his team.

 On the match, Nixon said, "that was an amazing game of cricket.
 There was some tremendous batting from West Indies.
 We had to do something, we'd all talked about Duncan Fletcher and it means a lot for him.
 The lads paced the game so well.
 Michael Vaughan played beautifully, Kevin Pietersen came in and played magnificently and then the Leicestershire partnership finished it off."

 After the match, a CricInfo article read, "the match pivoted round Paul Nixon.
 By smashing three bottom-handed fours through midwicket in the 48th over he made a seemingly impossible chase do-able."

 On the prospect of playing in future competitions for England, Nixon remarked, "I still feel I could do a job at the next World Cup in 2011."